Campervan electrics

 Items like a water pump, water immersion heater, fridge and an inverter should always be switched off when not in use as the power (wattage) consumption can be quite high even in standby mode, this can lead to a flat battery and also shorten the usable life of the battery if the voltage is allowed to drop too low.

-As current is directly proportional to voltage and inversely proportional to resistance we can assume a leisure battery voltage of less than 12 volts is flat and requires charging back up.
+We can assume a leisure battery voltage of less than 12 volts is flat and requires charging back up.

 To keep thing easy to understand.
 A simplified regime to follow is when your leisure battery has been discharged (taken below 12v) it should be fully charged back again before its next use to maximise longevity.
 The best way to fully charge the leisure battery is via the electrical hook up EHU connected to a main charger for a few hours, the mains charger will output around 14.4v